lukegrn/home/content/alternatives/index.md

     Reddit.
 If I do, I'll update this to reflect how that experience has been.

 -   **Local new sites**: I used Reddit a lot to see what was going on in my local area.
-Luckily, this was solved in eternity past by _the newspaper_.
+This problem was solved in eternity past by _the newspaper_.
     Unfortunately, here, they only circulate monthly but all have real websites that stay up to date with local news.